[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 [YouTube] Beyond official channel “Biyomaru Channel”

-Check the server load with load average
+Explaining how to check server load with load average and Linux processes

 About load average